awei799331/MTG-IG/README.md

 # Our application is currently under development!
 ### [Please check it out here!](https://mtginvest-dev.herokuapp.com)
+Some of the styling may be off because I haven't gotten to it yet :(

 # For our latest work, please view the 'dev' branch, not the master branch.
 Thanks!